Senior Management Team

 Hirpo is originally from Ethiopia and his journey with ForMission College started in 2007 as a student.
 Hirpo has an MA in Missional Leadership from the University of Wales, Certificates in Business & Management and in Accounting.
 In the UK, Hirpo worked as accountant prior to joining ForMission.
-Hirpo is currently the overseer for the churches he has planted in the UK called Emmanuel Christian Fellowship UK Cities (one church in three cities, Leeds, Sheffield and London) and part of the National Leadership Team of the Fellowship of Churches of Christ.
+Hirpo is currently part of the National Leadership Team of the Fellowship of Churches of Christ.
 Hirpo is a regular speaker for the El Shaddai Amharic TV Network.
-He regularly undertakes mission trips to Ethiopia as well as other European countries including Germany with Ethiopian communities for leadership training.
+He regularly undertakes mission trips to Ethiopia as well as other European countries with Ethiopian communities for leadership training.
 His first book – The Culturally Intelligent Leader – was published in June 2017.

 Tim has a BSocSc in Public Policy from the University of Birmingham, and a Masters in Theological Studies from Harvard University.
 His research interests are in the areas of faith-based entrepreneurship, missional leadership and the theology of evangelism.
 He has been involved in church leadership for over 20 years, during which time he has been involved in planting/re-planting five churches.
 Tim has worked in various roles in charity management, social enterprise consultancy, public policy and enabling local church mission within the United Reformed Church.
 At ForMission, Tim is responsible for leadership training and the development of new programmes.
 Tim is part of a multi-cultural church in West London, and serves on the Facilitation Team of the Global Church Planting Network and the Editorial Board of Journal of Missional Practice.